-Ellington is one of four African-American figures honored along Central Park North, along with Malcolm X, Adam Clayton Powell Jr., and Frederick Douglass.
-The area is often referred to as “The Gateway to Harlem.”
+Ellington is one of four African-American figures honored along Central Park North, along with Malcolm X, Adam Clayton Powell, Jr., and Frederick Douglass.
+The area is often referred to as the “Gateway to Harlem.”
 Ellington is also one of four monuments to musicians in the Park, along with Beethoven, Victor Herbert, and John Lennon.

-While Frederick Douglass is an integral figure in American history, it took time for the 8-foot bronze sculpture and accompanying renovation of the area to come about.
+While Frederick Douglass is an integral figure in American history, it took time for the eight-foot bronze sculpture and accompanying renovation of the area to come about.

 Tags: Conservancy Staff / Park Design / Monuments / History